 I asked my husband this question, and the cheeky sod answered back, “You know polymer clay is fully baked when the timer goes beep, beep, beep.”

-Yeah well.
+Yeah, well.
 That’s not the answer.
 But seriously, how can you tell?

 Polymer clay is a moldable plastigel made of PVC particles suspended in a mixture of plasticizers, fillers, stabilizers, lubricants, and colorants.
-It becomes more viscous (runny) as the temperature increases.
+It becomes less viscous (runny) as the temperature increases.
 That’s why body heat and summer temperatures can make polymer clay too soft.
-But once the temperature increases to a certain point, the vinyl particles in the clay begin to fuse together and and clay mass begins to harden.
+But once the temperature increases to a certain point, the vinyl particles in the clay begin to fuse together and the clay mass begins to harden.
 The clay must stay at the right temperature long enough for the particles to fully fuse, making a strong final result.
 If you don’t bake your clay long enough, the fusion will not be complete and the clay will easily break and crumble.

 How Long to Bake Polymer Clay?